TN423/Aloe/README.md

 ## Ratings and Reviews
-This widget allows customers to view the aggregated opinions of prior buyers.
-Customers also have the option to post their own review.
+This is the ratings & reviews component of an e-commerce storefront.
+Customers can view prior reviews and also post their own.
+Built with React, Node.js, CSS, and Express.

 ![](gifs_and_images/Reviews.png)